1. Mold

 Confirming the Mold Relation

-The best way to do that is to schedule an appointment with your doctor so that they may run a mold exposure test on you.
+The best way to do that is to schedule an appointment with your doctor so that they may run a test to validate.

-By confirming that you have been exposed to mold they can prescribe you the proper treatment to deal with the mold itself, rather than merely treating the symptoms.
+By confirming that you have been exposed to mold, they can prescribe the proper treatment to deal with it, rather than merely treating the symptoms.

-Not only will a mold exposure test confirm that you have a mold-related illness, but it is also a surefire confirmation that there is mold in your home.
+A mold exposure test will confirm that you have a mold-related illness and a surefire confirmation that there is mold in your home.

 Treating the Headaches

-It needs to be said that you can still take over-the-counter medications such as ibuprofen or acetaminophen to deal with your headaches.
-Just make sure to consult with your doctor beforehand to ensure that this would not conflict with your prescribed medication.
+You can still take over-the-counter medications such as ibuprofen or acetaminophen for headaches.
+Consult your doctor first to ensure this will not conflict with your medication.

 When the Condition is Chronic

-It is a sad fact that sometimes mold exposure can lead to long-term symptoms.
-Sometimes symptoms can turn chronic, in fact.
-If your symptoms have become chronic, you should speak with your doctor about long-term care plans that will enable you to deal with these symptoms in your day-to-day life.
+It is an unfortunate fact that mold exposure can lead to long-term symptoms.
+Sometimes, symptoms become chronic.
+You should speak to your doctor about long-term care plans if your symptoms have become established.

 Can Long-Term Mold Exposure Be Reversed?